angulardart/site-angulardart/src/angular/guide/lifecycle-hooks.md

       var noChangeMsg =
           'DoCheck called ${count}x when no change to hero or power';
       if (count == 1) {
-        // add new "no change" message
+        // add "no change" message
         changeLog.add(noChangeMsg);
       } else {
         // update last "no change" message